 Samlesbury Hall is haunted by a white lady.
 The most common belief is that the white lady is Dorothy Southworth (or Dorothea Southworth), daughter of Sir John Southworth.
 She fell in love with the son of the neighbouring Protestant noble family.
-Despite the families refusing to let young lovers meet, they continued to do so in secret and planed to elope.
-However, on the night of the escape Dorothy’s brother killed the not only the young noble man but two of his accomplices.
+Despite the families refusing to let young lovers meet, they continued to do so in secret and planned to elope.
+However, on the night of the escape, Dorothy’s brother killed the not only the young nobleman but two of his accomplices.

 Dorothea is said to have gone insane before dying at a convent abroad.
 Three human skeletons were found hidden in the walls of Samlesbury Hall and this seems to add credence to the story.

 Historic records show that Sir John had no daughter called Dorothy.
 However, Sir Thomas Southworth did and she would have been Sir John’s sister.

 Another haunting is that of two ghostly figures.
 At times a woman is seen dragging a child behind her.
 This famous sighting has been successfully captured on camera phone.
 At about the 29-second interval of this 1m06 video a ghostly outline clearly passes the screen.
 Could these two be a woman and child who died at Samlesbury Hall?

 The Priest Room within the hall is said to be haunted by the angered spirit of a decapitated priest.
 Murdered during the reformation the priest’s blood still stains the floor where he fell.
 Joseph Harrison had the entire floor replaced but the blood still appears and is often photographed by visitors today.
 Haunted Heritage Tours may have a clear photograph of this ghost.